Fairness in Ranking: A Survey: Fairness in Other Domains: Recommendation and Matching

 where $\mu, b_{\featOfUser{}}$ and $c_{\featOfCand{}}$ are global, per-user and per-item bias parameters respectively and $\mathbf{p}_{\featOfUser{}}$ and $\mathbf{q}_{\featOfCand{}}$ are $K$-dimensional parameter vectors, which represent the cross effects between users and items.
 Said parameters are learned by minimizing the loss function, where the loss is expressed as a $L_2$-norm:

 All independence measures are differentiable and can hence be optimized efficiently using conjugate gradient methods.

-\spara{Experiments. } The experiments are done on three datasets with different sensitive features: \begin{enumerate} \item The ML1M \textbf{Movielens dataset}~\cite{harper2015movielens} contains 1M movie items.
-Two sensitive features where chosen for two separate settings: first whether the movie's release year was before 1990, and second the user's gender.
-The first setting investigates on fairness on the side of the producer, whereas the second relates to a fairness concern w.r.t. the users of the system. \item The \textbf{Flixster dataset}~\cite{jamali2010matrix} is also a dataset on movie recommendations and contains almost 10M entries.
-The popularity of an item was chosen as the protected feature: movies that received the most user ratings (top 1\%) belong to one group, while all movies that received less ratings form the other group. \item The \textbf{Sushi dataset}~\cite{kamishima2003nantonac} contains around 50,000 data points of users and their preferences when ordering Sushi from 25 different restaurants.
-Three different choices of sensitive features where investigated: age (whether a person was a teen or not), gender (a user was male or female) and seafood (whether or not a type of sushi was seafood). \end{enumerate} The performance evaluation uses the mean absolute error, while the independence (i.e. fairness) evaluation uses the Kolmogorov-Smirnoff test.
+\spara{Experiments. } The experiments are done on three datasets with different sensitive features: \begin{itemize} \item The ML1M \textbf{Movielens dataset}~\cite{harper2015movielens} contains 1M movie items.
+Two sensitive features where chosen for two separate settings: \revv{(1)} whether the movie's release year was before 1990, and \revv{(2)} the user's gender.
+The first setting investigates fairness on the side of the producer, whereas the second relates to a fairness concern w.r.t. the users of the system. \item The \textbf{Flixster dataset}~\cite{jamali2010matrix} is also a dataset on movie recommendations and contains almost 10M entries.
+The popularity of an item was chosen as the protected feature: movies that received the most user ratings (top 1\%) belong to one group, while all movies that received \revv{fewer} ratings belong to the other group. \item The \textbf{Sushi dataset}~\cite{kamishima2003nantonac} contains around 50,000 data points of users and their preferences when ordering Sushi from 25 different restaurants.
+Three different choices of sensitive features where investigated: \revv{(1) whether the user was a teen, (2) gender: male or female, and (3) whether the type of sushi was seafood.} \end{itemize}

+The performance evaluation uses mean absolute error, while the independence (\ie fairness) evaluation uses the Kolmogorov-Smirnoff test.
 The latter evaluates the area between two empirical cumulative distributions and shall be close to zero for high fairness.
-The experiments compare all three independence measures to each other.
-In all cases independence can be achieved, though at a small cost of accuracy.
+The experiments compare all three independence measures to each other\revv{, and show that independence can be achieved in all cases, with a small cost in accuracy.}